Skip to content

 • Advanced configuration settings:

-• Alternative responses addresses - the alternative address for responses from the device (you can find detail examples here).
+• Alternative responses addresses - the alternative address for responses from the device (you can find detail examples in the usage examples section).

 • Report strategy - strategy for sending data to ThingsBoard: